-The problem for Tumblety was, he was not a surgeon, and therefore, he did not have a medical diploma.
-Unsurprisingly, he did the next best thing; invite the General’s officers to an illustrated medical lecture, a practice prominent surgeons performed in the nineteenth century in order to demonstrate their credibility.
-At the lecture, he revealed to the officers his anatomical collection, specifically, his prized collection of uterus specimens; the same organ that was taken by Jack the Ripper from two of his victims.
+The problem for Tumblety was that he did not have a medical diploma and was not a real surgeon.
+Unsurprisingly, he did the next best thing.
+He invited the General’s officers to an illustrated medical lecture.
+This was a practice that prominent surgeons performed in the nineteenth century to demonstrate their credibility.

-The Collection of Uterus’s
+The Collection of Uteruses

+At the conference, he revealed his anatomical collection, specifically, his prized collection of uterus specimens.
+Perhaps these included the same uteruses that were taken by Jack the Ripper from two of his victims.
 The man who saw Tumblety’s uterus collection was New York City lawyer and Civil War reptile journalist/spy Charles A. Dunham.
-Dunham stated to a New York World reporter on December 1, 1888, that he was a colonel at the time he met Tumblety in the capital.
-His position as one of the General’s officers would have been the reason why Tumblety invited him to the lecture.
+Dunham stated to a New York World reporter on December 1, 1888, that he was a colonel when he met Tumblety in the capital.
+His position as one of the General’s officers would have been why Tumblety invited him to the lecture.
 The General’s officers were his eyes and ears.
-Once the General rejected him by the end of 1861, Tumblety left for two months, but returned and decided to practice his money-making venture; beginning his Indian herb doctor advertising in February 1862.
+Once the General rejected him by the end of 1861, Tumblety left for two months.
+However, he returned and decided to practice his money-making scheme as an Indian herb doctor.
+In February 1862, he began advertising himself.

-The Move to London
+Move to London

 Did Hannay set bail at the earlier remand hearing, allowing Tumblety to be free at the time of the Kelly murder?
-If the magistrate set bail at the later committal hearing for the same offense, he likely did the same at the earlier remand hearing, especially since the case against Tumblety was still being prepared for the committal hearing.
-The fact that three Scotland Yard officials considered Tumblety a suspect AFTER the Kelly murder supports this.
+If the magistrate set bail at the later committal hearing for the same offense, he likely did the same at the earlier remand hearing, especially since the case against Tumblety was in preparations for the committal hearing.
+The fact that three Scotland Yard officials considered Tumblety a suspect after the Kelly murder supports this.

 The Main Reason Tumblety Became a Suspect

 I happened to be there when these Whitechapel murders attracted the attention of the whole world, and, in the company with thousands of other people, I went down to the Whitechapel district.
-I was not dressed in a way to attract attention, I thought, though it afterwards turned out that I did.
-I was interested by the excitement and the crowds and the queer scenes and sights, and did not know that all the time I was being followed by English detectives.”
+I was not dressed in a way to attract attention, I thought, though it afterward turned out that I did.
+I was interested by the excitement and the crowds and the queer scenes and sights, and did not know that all the time I was being followed by English detectives.